LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 17 - Parking history page.md

 # Lesson 17 - Parking history page

-Now when we stop the parking it just disappears from the active parkings list.
-This was actually planned to separate parking orders into `active` and `history` categories so they don't get in the way of each other and are more convenient.
+Now when we stop parking it just disappears from the active parking list.
+This was planned to separate parking orders into `active` and `history` categories so they don't get in the way of each other and are more convenient.

-Let's implement parking history list in this lesson.
+Let's implement the parking history list in this lesson.

 ![Parking history](assets/parking-history.png)